 As part of the former Soviet Union, Belarus was a major food producer, particularly of meat and dairy products.
 However, since gaining independence in 1991, it hardly instituted any structural reforms in the agricultural sector, largely retaining the former system of subsidised collective and state farms.
 Agricultural production generally declined following independence, but over the last six years, yields have stabilised and even increased in some instances.
 Private smallholdings contribute significantly to agricultural production.
 Following the nuclear accident at Chernobyl in 1986, a sizeable area of the productive agricultural land and forest remains contaminated with radioactive fallout.

-This publication examines the current system of research and extension systems in the Congo and further explores options for the knowledge sharing and technology transfer.
+This publication examines the current system of research and extension systems in the Cameroon and further explores options for the knowledge sharing and technology transfer.